 Polstjärnepriset 2024

-Here you’ll find information about Polstjärnepriset 2024 – the Competition.
-Interested?
-Read more and sign up here.
+Here you’ll find information about Polstjärnepriset 2024 – the Competition (application is closed).
+Here you’ll find important dates.
+Also take a look at the program for Polstjärnepriset 2023 to get an idea about participating in the competition.
 Do you want to know more about the course?
 Information can be found here.

 Polstjärnepriset 2024 – the Competition